charlax/python-education/learning-python/02-the-language.md

 - Iterators
 - Generators
 - Operator overloading
+- Magic methods
 - Descriptors
 - Properties
 - Decorators
 - Useful builtin packages: `dataclasses`
 - Walrus (`:=`) operator
 - `is not` (a single binary operator) vs. `is (not ...)` (`is` and `not` are separated)

+## Self-review

+❓ Questions to ask orally:

+- What are the base types?
+- What are the container types?
+- How do you get the length of a list?
+- How do you check if a key is in a dict?
+- How do you get a value from a dict?
+Even if it's not there?
+- How do you iterate over a dict's `key, value` in a `for` loop?
+- How do you coerce as a string?
+As a boolean?
+- How can you write a switch in Python?
+    - `dict`
+    - `if... elif... else`
+- What's the difference between equality and identity?
+What are the operators?
+- How do you count from 1 to 10?
+- How do function arguments work?
+- How do you type a function?
+- How do you write a class?
+With a constructor?
+With a class method?
+With inheritance?
+- How do you export a function from a module?
+- In what sense can we say that Python is a dynamic language?

 ## References